 Believe it or not, this is all divine and typical of God using my foolishness to confuse those who might be thinking I'm simply an idiot and what could God possibly do with such ineptness, because that is exactly what I was thinking.
 I'm so glad He gives us a large room to move in.
 His "mercy" is wide and deep and covers all.

 As treasurer, I most generally share a little something and then pray over the offering.
 I wasn't sure what to share about until a couple of days before.
 I was looking through some notes in my Hebrew studies and came across the words for womb and mercy.
 Keep in mind I have no idea what the speaker is going to speak about.

 I will share with you what I shared that night and how God in all His splendor works all things for His glory and the good of those who love Him.

 Womb and Mercy

 Most Hebrew words consist of three root letters and each letter carries with it a picture concept that is descriptive of that word.

-The three root letters letters of the word for womb are resh, chet. and a closed mem. (a mem is closed when it is at the end of a word)The resh is a picture of a person simply put.
+The three root letters of the word for womb are "resh", "chet". and a closed "mem". (a mem is closed when it is at the end of a word)The "resh" is a picture of a person simply put.

-If we put the three concepts together we see that the womb is a place where a person is protected and surrounded in the hidden water.
+If we put the three concepts together we see that a womb is a place where a person is protected and surrounded by the hidden water.